 Your philosophy is that public health is not about preventing deaths, but it’s about preventing bad deaths.
 How does this relate to infectious diseases?

 Remember, we’re all going to die.
-If we eliminate the current top 10 causes of death, we’ll have 10 new top causes.
-I’m quite certain that many of those causes will not be any better than the top causes of death we have now.
 But, people who die of infectious diseases far too often die bad deaths.
-It’s infants who die of diarrheal disease in Africa or a 23-year-old who is pregnant and dies of influenza in Minnesota.
+It’s infants who die of diarrheal disease in Africa or a 23 year old who is pregnant and dies of influenza in Minnesota.
 It’s people in the early-to-prime years of their lives.
 We’re trying to give people good deaths, which come after a long and fulfilled life.
 That’s all I hope to do.

 If public health is about foreseeing issues and connecting the dots, why didn’t we predict epidemics like Ebola in 2014 and Zika in 2016?

 Public health was asleep at the wheel.
-We need to train a generation of people so that this doesn’t happen anymore.
-We can’t be afraid to be in front of it.
+We need to train a generation of people so that we can be more prepared.
 We have the same opportunities to do in public health what meteorologists do — to see what’s coming and prepare people.
-I had talked for some time before 2014 about how the epidemiology of Ebola in Africa was going to change with the urbanization of Africa.
+We talked for some time before 2014 about how the epidemiology of Ebola in Africa was going to change with the urbanization of Africa.
 We shouldn’t have been surprised to see what happened in West Africa.
-I lectured about Zika coming to the Americas more than 18 months before Brazil reported its first cases.
+We talked about Zika coming to the Americas more than 18 months before Brazil reported its first cases.

-How can people be part of the change?
+How can people be part of the change to eradicate infectious diseases?

 The best thing people can do is become informed and stay current.
 The more aware you are of the issues, the more you will want to change them.
 And I challenge baby boomers to step up.
 My generation — the baby boomers — has screwed up this planet so much more than any previous generations.
 We owe it to our kids and grandkids to leave them something better.